 - (a) the September 17, 2010 comment letter of the staff (the "Staff") of the Securities and Exchange Commission (the "Commission") on the Company's Annual Report on Form 10-K for the Year Ended December 31, 2009, the amendment to such Annual Report on Form 10-K/A and the Quarterly Reports on Form 10-Q for the Quarterly Periods Ended March 31 and June 30, 2010, and to the Company's responses thereto of October 1, 2010; - (b) a telephone call on November 5, 2010 between Messrs.
-Ira Kotel and Roland Chase of our counsel, SNR Denton US LLP, and Ms. Ibolya Ignat of the Staff, in which Ms. Ignat conveyed additional comments on behalf of the Staff; - (c) our response dated November 8, 2010 to such comments (the "November 8 Response"), which was filed as correspondence on EDGAR; - (d) a telephone call on November 9, 2010 between Mr. Kotel and Mr. Marc Brunhofer of the Staff, in which Mr. Brunhofer relayed preliminary feedback on the November 8 Response; - (e) our response dated November 10, 2010 to such feedback (the "November 10 Response"), which was filed as correspondence on EDGAR; and - (f) a telephone call on November 10, 2010 between the undersigned and John Tattory of the Company, in which Ms. Ignat relayed additional feedback on the November 10 Response.
+Ira Kotel and Roland Chase of our counsel, SNR Denton US LLP, and Ms. Ibolya Ignat of the Staff, in which Ms. Ignat conveyed additional comments on behalf of the Staff; - (c) our response dated November 8, 2010 to such comments (the "November 8 Response"), which was filed as correspondence on EDGAR; and - (d) a telephone call on November 9, 2010 between Mr. Kotel and Mr. Marc Brunhofer of the Staff, in which Mr. Brunhofer relayed preliminary feedback on the November 8 Response.

-Securities and Exchange Commission November 12, 2010 Page 2
+Securities and Exchange Commission November 10, 2010 Page 2

-As discussed in the conversations with the Staff yesterday and today, and in order to assist the Staff in its review, we are enclosing:

-- i. as Appendix A hereto a draft of Amendment No. 2 to our Annual Report on Form 10-K for the Year Ended December 31, 2009; - ii. as Appendix B hereto a draft of Amendment No. 1 to our Quarterly Report on Form 10-Q for the Quarterly Period Ended March 31, 2010; and - iii. as Appendix C hereto a draft of Amendment No. 1 to our Quarterly Report on Form 10-Q for the Quarterly Period Ended June 30, 2010.

-The Company proposes to file each of the documents referred to in (i), (ii), and (iii) above, which include the financial statement impact of the change in accounting treatment to reflect the reclassification of the affected warrants from equity to liability in an amount equal to the fair value of the warrants, as of the dates of issuance, calculated using the Black Scholes option pricing model.
+As discussed in the conversations with the Staff yesterday and today, and in order to assist the Staff in its review, we are enclosing as Appendix A hereto a draft of Amendment No. 2 to our Annual Report on Form 10-K for the Year Ended December 31, 2009 and as Appendix B hereto a draft of Amendment No. 1 to our Quarterly Report on Form 10-Q for the Quarterly Period Ended March 31, 2010, both which the Company proposes to file and which includes the financial statement impact of the change in accounting treatment to reflect the reclassification of the affected warrants from equity to liability in an amount equal to the fair value of the warrants, as of the dates of issuance, calculated using the Black Scholes option pricing model.
 The restatement will not have an impact on any other amounts previously reported, including Assets; Revenues; Research and Development Expenses and other operating expenses; Cash Flows; Loans, Equipment Loan and Accounts Payables; and Contractual Obligations.
+It is our intention to provide draft disclosure with respect to Amendment No. 1 to our Quarterly Report on Form 10-Q for the Quarterly Period Ended June 30, 2010 as soon as possible this week.